Drastic change in inelastic scattering depending on the development of dineutron correlation in $^{10}$Be: Results

 \subsection{Effect on cross sections}

-Next, we apply the transition density to the MCC calculation.
-The effect of the change of the inner structure is investigated on the elastic and inelastic cross sections.
-Here, we note that the excitation energy of the experimental data is applied in the MCC calculation.
+Next, we used the transition density for MCC calculation.
+The effect of changes in the inner structure on the elastic and inelastic cross sections was investigated.
+The input value of the excitation energy in the MCC calculation is based on experimental data.